svvoii/evs-charging-france-dashboard/README.md

 ## Running the App

-Once the data is preprocessed, and necessaru datasets are available we can run the streamlit app with the following command :
+Once the data is preprocessed, and needed datasets are available, the following command can be run to launch the streamlit app locally :

 ```bash
 streamlit run map_dashboard.py